 Our doctors develop an individualized treatment plan for every patient, which may include:

 - Radiation oncology, including external beam radiation and stereotactic radiosurgery

 In addition to treatments for lung cancer, we also perform treatments to reduce symptoms associated with lung cancer.
 This may include laser bronchoscopy and airway stenting, both of which open up the airways for easier breathing.

 Cancer support services

 We know that receiving a lung cancer diagnosis can be overwhelming.
-To help ease your mind, we have a dedicated cancer care patient navigator who is the go-to source for patients to discuss all their questions and concerns.
+To help ease your mind, we have a dedicated oncology nurse navigator who is the go-to source for patients to discuss all their questions and concerns.
 Our patients are always just a call away from valuable information and access to resources to help them navigate cancer care.

 In addition to being an information source, our cancer navigator helps patients connect with:

 - Community resources, such as transportation and prescription drug assistance